 From there…

-Now, will we be able to help out everyone who has been prescribed Bupropion?
+Now, can we help out everyone who has been prescribed Bupropion?